Fatal avalanche accidents in the hydrological year 2023/24

 The forecast danger level is shown in the table with the following notations:

-The map shows the relevant danger level for the day of the accident.
+The danger level is shown in color on the map.
 A link to the bulletin can be found in the pop-up window.

 Copyright: WSL Institute for Snow and Avalanche Research SLF